Divertimento for String Trio (Mozart): Critical reception

 As Alfred Einstein wrote in Mozart: His Character, His Work (and as excerpted in the notes to a Kennedy Center performance), Mozart's only completed string trio shares with most divertimenti this six-movement format, but from that no lightness of tone should be understood – rather, "it is a true chamber-music work, and grew to such large proportions only because it was intended to offer ... something special in the way of art, invention, and good spirits. ...
 Each instrument is primus inter pares, every note is significant, every note is a contribution to spiritual and sensuous fulfilment in sound."
 Einstein called it "one of his noblest works".

 Early performances of the work, however, were greeted with less enthusiasm.
 Tully Potter, in his notes to a recording, reports that when the Philharmonic String Trio of London performed the work in 1936, "that pompous old Wagnerian Ernest Newman reported that 'the work is over-long, and some of it mere music-spinning of the conventional eighteenth-century type'.
 He did, however, concede that 'the Adagio is an impressive piece of work' ".
 However, Potter also reports that when members of the Busch Quartet performed it in Basel in 1931, the painter Alfred Heinrich Pellegrini was so impressed that he made a painting of the performance.

 Mozart's Divertimento in E♭ major is "one of a kind", according to the notes to an Emerson String Quartet performance.
-However, it is not the first work written for string trio; for example Wenzel Pichl published six trios for violin, viola and cello written at least five years earlier.